BCCF Response to COVID-19

 We are reaching out to you – our donors, our grantees, our neighbors, and our friends – to let you know that we are actively exploring the best ways that The Community Foundation can support the residents of Brown County through the developing COVID-19 Pandemic.
 We are all in this together.
 We are closely monitoring this very fluid situation and will adapt to the needs of the community as it progresses.
 We are actively discussing action steps, alongside the COAD team, in the event of a larger outbreak in our area.
 We have reviewed the Foundation’s Disaster Recovery Plan as it pertains to business continuity and wanted to provide you with a few of the important details.

 First, the foundation’s staff will remain accessible.
-While our office is closed to visitors, we are looking for creative ways to continue working with you using technology and other innovative approaches.
 Please do not hesitate to reach out by phone (812-988-4882) or email.

 We are committed to protecting the community’s resources.
 We are monitoring our endowment carefully.
 While the market is struggling, our long-term investment model historically has protected our endowment from significant loss.
 We value diversification and hedged equity as strategies to maintain stable returns for our community long-term.